-FINMA Circular 2024
+FINMA Circular 2026/1

-FINMA launches consultation on its new Circular entitled 'Banks & Insurance companies - 2024/2025' in line with the recommendations of international standard-setters.
+FINMA has published its new 'Circular 2026/1' on nature-related financial risks in line with international standard-setters' recommendations.

-Basis: The new Circular expands the existing climate-related financial risk obligations to include a holistic, nature-related perspective for banks and insurance companies, and is based on the current recommendations of international standard-setters such as the Basel Committee on Banking Supervision (BCBS) and the International Association of Insurance Supervisors (IAIS), as well as some of the recommendations of the Network for Greening the Financial System (NGFS).
+Basis: The new Circular expands the existing climate-related financial risk obligations to include a holistic, nature-related perspective for banks and insurance co-scenarios and is based on the current recommendations of international standard-setters such as the Basel Committee on Banking Supervision (BCBS) and the International Association of Insurance Supervisors (IAIS), as well as some of the recommendations of the Network for Greening the Financial System (NGFS).